SUN1031/SUN1031.github.io/index.md

 title: Home
 ---

-# Welcome
+# Welcome to Bezalel's Craft

-This website is a space where my projects, studies, and ideas come together.
-It reflects my journey as a robotics engineer—learning through experimentation, solving problems with curiosity, and turning concepts into real systems.
+Bezalel's Craft is a story about **engineering**.

+Before it is about any particular technology, it is about a simple human act: seeing something that does not yet exist and deciding to build it anyway.

+Engineering can be understood as a form of craftsmanship.
+It begins with questions, passes through drawings and calculations, and finally reaches the stubborn reality of materials and motion.
+Every design is a conversation between idea and world.

+This website is the record of that conversation— projects shaped by curiosity, mistakes, and persistence.

-### Why “Bezalel’s Craft”?
+### Why the Name?

-The name of this website is inspired by the Biblical craftsman **Bezalel**.
-He was a builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.

-I see technology as a form of craftsmanship: understanding materials, tools, and principles, then shaping them into something meaningful.
-Each project is an opportunity to learn, refine, and create with intention.
+**Bezalel** is a biblical figure known as a craftsman and builder.
+His name is used here to represent the figure of the maker—
+someone who transforms imagination into structure through patience and skill.

+It stands for an attitude:
+listening to materials, respecting constraints,
+and still trying to create something a little better than before.

+Bezalel’s Craft is the space where that attitude lives.

 ### What You’ll Find Here

-- Explorations in robotics, control, and intelligent systems
+- Explorations of how ideas become working systems
-- Projects developed during my studies and personal research
+- Projects built through study and trial
-- Reflections on problem-solving and design
+- Reflections on design, failure, and improvement
-- Ongoing experiments and ideas
+- Ongoing experiments that are still under construction

-This site is a living workshop—an evolving record of what I build and what I continue to learn.
+This site is a living workshop—always learning, never finished.

 ---